PublicDataWorks/pdm-docs/docs/technical-context/faq.md

 Q. Which environment variables will I need?

-A. Local machine environment (.bashrc, .zshrc, etc):
+A. Local machine environment (`.bashrc`, `.zshrc`, etc.):
-`REACT_APP_GOOGLE_API_KEY`: Obtained from a core team member, this key should be located in your .profile, .zshrc, or comparable local machine environment.
+`REACT_APP_GOOGLE_API_KEY`: This key should be located in your `.profile`, `.zshrc`, or comparable local machine environment.
 It allows you to access address data from Google Maps.
-`TEST_USER`: Used for e2e testing, this should be set to your personal, local Auth0 account username is.
-Likely your ThoughtWorks email.
-For access to Auth0 credentials, please ask for an invite from the core team.
-`TEST_PASS`: The password for the TEST<sub>USER</sub> Auth0 account.

 Q. I'm getting this error when I am on the website: `Failed to load resource: net::ERR_CERT_AUTHORITY_INVALID`

-A. On Chrome, go to chrome://flags/#allow-insecure-localhost and enable the flag for "Allow invalid certificates for resources loaded from localhost."
-Alternatively, you can type `thisisunsafe` into the error page on the latest Chrome and bypass that error temporarily.
+A. On Chrome, go to `chrome://flags/#allow-insecure-localhost` and enable the flag for "Allow invalid certificates for resources loaded from localhost.".
+Alternatively, on the latest Chrome, you can type `thisisunsafe` into the error page and bypass that error temporarily.

 Q. I'm getting this error when trying to run up or down migrations: `getaddrinfo ENOTFOUND db db:5432`